Nexirift/support/docs/faq.md

 Usernames cannot be changed on Sharkey.
 If you need a different username, you'll need to create a new account and migrate your followers.

 ### How do I verify my identity?

-Sharkey uses link verification rather than centralized verification.
-Add links to your other profiles in your bio, and they'll show as verified if you add the proper rel="me" tag.
+Sharkey supports link verification through the rel="me" standard.
+Add links to your other profiles in your bio with the proper `rel="me"` attribute, and they'll display as verified.

-Although, our instance does provide individual verification for eligible users, but applications are not currently available.
+Our instance also offers individual verification for eligible users, though applications are not currently open.

 ### What if I forget my password?